nullpomino/nullpomino/readme_en.txt

 12. Update History (The date and time is in JST)
 + means new feature, - means bugfix, * means other updates, # means some extra notes.

+Version 7.5.0 (2010/01/??) (r518-r???; Stable Release)
+#This version is NO LONGER compatible with 7.4.0 netplay server.
++Swing/Slick: Added screen resize options.
++Slick/SDL: Added Mode Folders to 1P Start menu, with featured modes at the start.
++Slick: LWJGL updated to version 2.6.
++Added DIG CHALLENGE mode.
++Practice: Added "Hebo Hidden" option.
++AI: Added "Avalanche-R" AI for Avalanche modes, "Combo Race" AI for Combo Race, and "Ranks AI".
+Also added Ranks AI Tool.
++New "Sticky" mino skins
++NetServer: Much more stable!
+100% CPU bug fixed.
+#Enhanced Netplay features:
+ +Improved rated system, no longer requires rule lock, instead uses server preset game types +Added MARATHON, MARATHON+, EXTREME, DIG RACE, COMBO RACE, ULTRA, TECHNICIAN, and TIME ATTACK to Netplay 1P modes +Single player modes have a leaderboard for all rules, including those not rated +Lobby and rooms now have chat history
+ +Team colors in Netplay games
+ +Support for changing the hole change rate in Fractional garbage style based on the number of live players.
+ *Various other tweaks to improve the experience -Fixed PoochyBot, "No Prethink" variations are no longer needed.
+Instead, No Prethink is an option in the AI menu.
+-Fixed many, many bugs.

 Version 7.4.0 (2010/10/29) {r277-r517; Unstable Release}
 #This version is NO LONGER compatible with 7.3.0 netplay server.